Recursive projection-aggregation decoding of Reed-Muller codes: Simulation results

 For the BSC channel, the simulation results are plotted in Figure~\ref{fig:cp}.
 The number of Monte Carlo trials is $10^5$.
 We also tested in this case all the previous decoding algorithms known for RM codes, including Reed's algorithm \cite{Reed54} and the algorithm from Saptharishi-Shpilka-Volk \cite{Saptharishi17}.
 For these two algorithms, the decoding error probability exceeds $0.1$ for the tested parameters, so we did not include them in Figure~\ref{fig:cp} as they would not fit.
 See Section~\ref{sect:pv} for comparisons with the Sidel'nikov-Pershakov algorithm \cite{Sidel92} and its variations \cite{Loidreau04,Sakkour05}.
-From Figure~\ref{fig:cp}, we can clearly see that the new decoding algorithm for RM codes significantly outperforms the SCL decoder for polar codes: On average the decoding error probability of our decoder is typically between $100$ or $1000$ times smaller than that of SCL decoder for polar codes.
+From Figure~\ref{fig:cp}, we can clearly see that the new decoding algorithm for RM codes significantly outperforms the SCL decoder for CRC-aided polar codes.

 We also compare the running time of our decoder and the SCL decoder for polar codes.
-Note that we use here the most naive implementation of our algorithm, without boosting (i.e., using a subset of the subspaces $\mathbb{B}_1,\mathbb{B}_2,\dots,\mathbb{B}_{n-1}$ in the RPA algorithms) and parallelization.
+For polar codes, we use techniques from two accelerated version \cite{Balatsoukas15,Sarkis15} of the SCL decoder (in particular the ``min-sum approximation" in \cite{Balatsoukas15}) so that we can achieve a much smaller running time than the original version of SCL decoder while maintaining almost the same decoding error probability.
 The results are listed in Table~\ref{tb:rt}.
-We can see that for second order RM codes, our decoder is always faster than the SCL decoder for polar codes with the same parameters.
-However, for third order RM codes, our decoder is slower than the SCL decoder.
-This is because when we increase the order of RM code by 1, the decoding complexity roughly grows by a factor of $n$ (see Proposition~\ref{prop:cml}) while the decoding complexity of polar codes does not change too much if we only increase the dimension of the code and keep the code length the same.
-Reducing the number of subspaces would potentially help here.
-More importantly, the algorithm should be run in parallel fashion as discussed next.
+We can see that for second order RM codes as well as the high-rate RM codes where we use the \texttt{Simplified\_RPA} algorithm to decode, our decoder is always faster than the SCL decoder for polar codes with the same parameters.
+However, for third order RM codes, our decoder is slower than the SCL decoder; see Fig~\ref{fig:cpAWGN} for decoding error probability and Table~\ref{tb:rt} for running time.